16

 And with a surprisingly high weight capacity of 350 lb, it guarantees almost anyone can comfortably ride this bike.

-Regardless, f you’re looking for an elite indoor cycle that’s built to last a lifetime, Keiser’s M3i is a very smart choice.
+But f you’re looking for an elite indoor cycle that’s built to last a lifetime, Keiser’s M3i Studio Plus is a very smart choice.
 See full review.

 icg ride cx